mlafeldt/knife-cookbook-readme/README.md

-It should be noted that the documentation of the LWRP requires that the user document the actions, using `@action <action> <description>` and the attributes using `@attribute <attribute> <description>` so that there is meaningful descriptions for the actions and attributes in the generated README.
+It should be noted that the documentation of the LWRP requires that the user document the actions, using `@action <action> <description>` and the attributes using `@attribute <attribute> <description>`.
+This allows meaningful descriptions for the actions and attributes to be added to the README.

-The documentation will be added at the start of the LWRP documentation except if marked with `@section <heading>`, in which case it will be added to the head of the LWRP documentation.
+The other text will be added at the start of the LWRP documentation except if marked with `@section <heading>`, in which case it will be added to the end of the LWRP documentation.

 #### Step 4